howerj/web.anapnea/txt/minimal.md

 ### Final words

-Focus on what is important in life.
+Focus on what is important in life, for me it is my Leonor.

 [webdesign]: http://justinjackson.ca/words.html
 [Avoid News]: http://dobelli.com/wp-content/uploads/2010/08/Avoid_News_Part1_TEXT.pdf